-When combined, Vitamin D3 and K2 complement and increase each other’s effectiveness.
+When combined, vitamin D3 and K2 complement and increase each other’s effectiveness.

 Research shows that combining D3 and K2 might do the following:

-A review of over 80 studies concluded that D3 and K2 were more successful at supporting bone health when used together than when used alone.
+A review of over 80 studies concluded that vitamins D3 and K2 were more successful at supporting bone health when used together than when used alone.
 This may be because D3 helps the body absorb calcium while K2 helps direct calcium to where it’s needed.
 This makes it a key combo for bone density and strong bones.

 While vitamin C is all the rage for fighting colds, there actually isn’t good evidence that vitamin C supplementation supports the immune system and shortens colds.
 In contrast, recent compilations of research, like this 2017 meta-analysis, suggest that vitamin D supplementation can prevent acute respiratory infections (aka, a cold).

 For immune function support, this is one of the few tried-and-true supplements out there.